51ngul4r1ty/atoll-mono/README.md

 -----------------------------------

 1. At root level: `npm ci`
+2. At root level: `npm run build-all`
-2. Setting up the Database: `npm run setup-database`
+3. Setting up the Database: `npm run setup-database`
-3. Starting the app: `npm start`
+4. Starting the app: `npm start`

 Running the App (using source code + Docker)
 --------------------------------------------